torchlard/Notes/Data_Engineering/data engineer exam/pubsub.md

 unacked: pub/sub don't receive ack within deadline, will deliver again until msg retention expire
 nacked: cause pub/sub to redeliver immediately

-# result
+## result
 - if pub/sub over normal,
-  - subscriberunable to keep up incoming msg
+  - subscriber unable to keep up incoming msg
   - subscriber not ack msg as they are pulled

-snaphost on Subscription, so you can seek back to point in time if need to roll back

-wider network can approximate more interaction between input varaiables: for memorization
+snaphost on Subscription, so you can seek back to point in time if need to roll back wider network can approximate more interaction between input varaiables: for memorization

 # apache kafka connector